Phillips 66 (PSX) Rises Higher Than Market: Key Facts

 It's also important for investors to be aware of any recent modifications to analyst estimates for Phillips 66.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been a 4.77% fall in the Zacks Consensus EPS estimate.
-Phillips 66 is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.87% lower.
+Phillips 66 is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Phillips 66's current valuation metrics, including its Forward P/E ratio of 12.51.
-This represents no noticeable deviation compared to its industry's average Forward P/E of 12.51.
+In terms of valuation, Phillips 66 is currently trading at a Forward P/E ratio of 12.47.
+This valuation marks no noticeable deviation compared to its industry's average Forward P/E of 12.47.

 Keep in mind to rely on Zacks.com to watch all these stock-impacting metrics, and more, in the succeeding trading sessions.